Halocrea/voice-chat-bot/README.md

 This bot is here to let your community manage their voice channels on their own.<br/>
 Basically, by joining a specified permanent voice channel living inside a specified voice category, the bot will generate for the user a new voice channel inside the category and let him manage it by giving a full set of commands, and this voice channel will be deleted once empty.

+### Setup

+- If you never set up a Discord bot before, please follow the instructions over [here](https://discordapp.com/developers/docs/intro).
+- If you don't want to host your own version of the bot but consume an existing instance of it, you can use the following invite link: https://discord.com/api/oauth2/authorize?client_id=700399848666562611&permissions=286338064&scope=bot
+- Once that is done, invite the bot to your server, and type `!voice setup` to start the installation wizard.
+Please refer to [this part](#admin-commands-list) to get the full list of setup commands.

 ### Permissions required